lorzzn/MyNFT/README.md

-# This is a nft demo project
+# A nft demo project

-this project inclide frontend and contracts.
+this project includes frontend and contracts.
 > This is just a demo, so I only enabled sepolia for the production mode, and there will be an extra localhost for the development mode.

 # frontend